GhostArchitect01/UPUGT-Archive-App/README.md

 Ensure you have Python 3 and `pip` installed.

-Ensure you have SQLite installed.
+Ensure you have SQLite3 installed.

 ### 2. Install Dependencies